 If you've got a flippin' stick for bass, you're in business.
 I spool up with a 50-pound braid and run a short light wire leader to the jig.
 Now for presenting the bait — and this is the beautiful part — there's no wrong way to fish it.
 If it's wet, it's working!

 I'll often bulge the bait right under the surface in shallow weed beds, just like you would a bucktail for muskies, but if the fish aren't reacting to that, I can slow down, making contact with the weeds and ripping it.
-It's amazingly weed resistant.
+It's amazingly weed-resistant.
 Sometimes the fish want it high and fast, other times low and slow, or even a pull and pause can be the ticket.

 Later in the season, pike and muskies can be found near offshore humps or deep rocky points.
-Using a heavier jig, I count the bait down to depth and slow roll it back to the boat like a crankbait, keeping it few feet off the bottom.
+Using a heavier jig, I count the bait down to depth and slowly roll it back to the boat like a crankbait, keeping it a few feet off the bottom.
 Also, I've seen situations where fish want nothing to do with baits moving on a horizontal plane.
 You can see big marks on your electronics, but they won't bite.

 In this case, I'll try vertical jigging.
 Again, count the bait down to near the bottom, snap the bait up a couple of feet and let it fall on a slackline.
 The strike is often a visual cue of your line "jumping" on the fall.
 Pull back, and it feels like you've hooked a sack of potatoes.

-Sometimes things come along in angling that change the game — this happens to be one of them.
+Sometimes things come along in angling that changes the game — this happens to be one of them.
 On your next trip to Sunset Country, pack your flippin' stick or light musky rod, tie on a swimbait, and I guarantee you will be pleasantly surprised at what pulls back.